manon-vadja/Versioning-Introduction/my_git_cheatsheet.md

 $ git merge mybranchthatworkssowell
 ```

+A **Git flow** is the name you can give to a dynamic workspace structured as a tree : e.g., you can tidy up your development, testing and production environment on different branches, as well as dedicated branches for new features, hot fixes or release branches (the prod being the main one), and integrate /merge your work as it goes.
+There are actually different types of flows and different names (git workflow, gitlab flow...), but the idea is about the same.

 ## tips

 You can check the modifications in your working area using the following command :